OUR TEAM

 DIRECTOR OF OPERATIONS

-Gary has been with CMTI since it first opened its doors in 2009 and has been Director of Operations for the past 8 years.
-He has been involved with EMS for almost 40 years starting his career with the Hanson Fire Department in 1980.
-Gary spent 35+ years with the department, 20 as the EMS Coordinator and 18 as a Lieutenant, before retiring in 2015.
-During his time as EMS Coordinator, he was instrumental in advancing the department’s EMS service from the basic life support level to the advanced life support-paramedic level.
-Gary was awarded the Old Colony/Plymouth EMS EMT-I of the Year award in 2001.
+Gary has been a dedicated member of CMTI since its inception in 2009 and has served as Director of Operations for the past eight years.
+With nearly 40 years of experience in emergency medical services, his career began in 1980 with the Hanson Fire Department.
+Over his 35+ years with the department, Gary served 20 years as EMS Coordinator and 18 years as a Lieutenant before retiring in 2015.
+As EMS Coordinator, he played a pivotal role in advancing the department’s services from the basic life support level to advanced life support at the paramedic level.
+In recognition of his contributions, Gary received the Old Colony/Plymouth EMS EMT-I of the Year Award in 2001.

 DR. DANIEL MUSE